A study investigating the effect of a new drug Zelasudil for people with IPF

 What difference could taking part make?

 Taking part in this study will help researchers to understand if Zelasudil could be an effective treatment for patients with IPF.
-The study will help to gain greater understanding of the medication, if it is safe and well tolerated, along with how the body responds to the drug.
+The study will help to gain greater understanding of the medication including safety and tolerability, along with how the body responds to the drug.

 Where does the study take place?